-In our opinion, the consolidated financial statements referred to above present fairly, in all material respects, the consolidated financial position of Prosperity Catalyst, Inc. as of September 30, 2016 and 2015, and the consolidated changes in its net assets and its cash flows for the years then ended, in accordance with accounting principles generally accepted in the United States of America.
+In our opinion, the consolidated financial statements referred to above present fairly, in all material respects, the consolidated financial position of Prosperity Catalyst, Inc. and Affiliate as of September 30, 2017 and 2016, and the changes in their net assets and their cash flows for the years then ended, in accordance with accounting principles generally accepted in the United States of America.

-Clepander, Closus, Vinning & Co., D.C.
+Ulepander, Curren, Pinning & Co., P.C.
 Westborough, Massachusetts